gallaugher/raspberry-pi-pico-robot-arm/README.md

 You can add more servos, but I only use 3 - one for tilting what I call the base I did not add servos to swivel the base or swivel the claw, but you can add those, and add another 3D printed part so you have a "two elbow" servo.
 I opted not to do add these extras to keep costs and complexity down for a nice class project that all can complete.

-Parts I printed are in this file:
+Parts I printed are in the 3mf file above.

 Instead of using the printed axels, I opted for 1/8" dowel, which can be snipped off with wire cutters.
 I hot-glued the dowels into place & I think this is a better solution.